Gaelic Language (Scotland) Act 2005: Passage of the Act

 The bill was introduced into the Scottish Parliament on 28 September 2004 by Peter Peacock.
-On 21 August 2005 the Parliament voted unanimously to approve the bill.
+On 21 April 2005 the Parliament voted unanimously to approve the bill.

 Purpose

 The Gaelic Language Act aims to secure Gaelic as an official language of Scotland, "commanding equal respect" with English, by establishing Bòrd na Gàidhlig as part of the framework of government in Scotland and also requiring the creation of a national plan for Gaelic to provide strategic direction for the development of the Gaelic language.
-[Note: The phrase "equal respect" contains no clear meaning in the law.
-Its usage was chosen to prevent the assumption that the Gaelic language is in any way considered to have "equal validity or parity of esteem with English".]
+The phrase "equal respect" contains no clear meaning in the law.
+Its usage was chosen to prevent the assumption that the Gaelic language is in any way considered to have "equal validity or parity of esteem with English".

 The Act also gives Bòrd na Gàidhlig a key role in promoting Gaelic in Scotland, advising Scottish Ministers on Gaelic issues, driving forward Gaelic planning and preparing guidance on Gaelic education.
 The Act also provides a framework for the creation of Gaelic language plans by Scottish public authorities.

-Former Education Minister Peter Peacock, who, at the time of the Act coming into force, had ministerial responsibility for Gaelic, said: "This is a momentous day for Gaelic as we open a new chapter in the language's history.
+Peter Peacock, who, at the time of the Act coming into force, had ministerial responsibility for Gaelic, said: "This is a momentous day for Gaelic as we open a new chapter in the language's history.
 We have come a long way since the dark days of 1616 when an Act of Parliament ruled that Gaelic should be 'abolishit and removit' from Scotland."

 A key limitation of the act is that it applies only to public bodies operating in Scotland and whose business is classed as being a devolved matter (outlined by the Scotland Act 1998).